Shonan Monorail: History

 During the 1960s, several monorail systems were tested across Japan.
 The Shonan Monorail was developed as a demonstration line for Mitsubishi Heavy Industries' suspended-type monorail system, which competed with Hitachi’s straddle-beam design.
 The project built upon data collected from the Higashiyama Park Monorail, a short suspended test line that operated within the Higashiyama Zoo and Botanical Gardens in Nagoya from 1964 to 1974.
 The route between Ōfuna station and the resort area of Enoshima was selected for its steep gradients and sharp curves, which could showcase suspended system’s performance.
 Mitsubishi also had an interest in the area, as the line could serve its nearby manufacturing plants and offices.

-Construction utilized the combined resources of the Mitsubishi Group: the track and support towers were produced at the Yokohama Shipyard, rolling stock at the Mihara Machinery Works, electrical equipment by Mitsubishi Electric, and overall coordination by Mitsubishi Estate.
+Construction utilized the combined resources of the Mitsubishi Group: the track and support towers were produced at the company's Yokohama Shipyard, rolling stock at its Mihara Machinery Works, electrical equipment by Mitsubishi Electric, and overall coordination by Mitsubishi Estate.
 The Shonan Monorail Company was established as a joint venture between Mitsubishi, the Keihin Kyuko Electric Railway (which owned the right of way), and Seibu Railway (which controlled the land surrounding Kataseyama Station).